Discover Japan's best ski resorts with legendary powder snow, world-class facilities, and authentic Japanese culture.

 More details on "Evergreen" website

-More Info →Tokyo Station→Nagano Station(1hr20min)→Bus(1hr)→Happo One
+More Info →Tokyo Station→Nagano Station(1hr20min)→Bus(1hr)→Happo-one

 Shuttle runs every 30 minutes during peak season